-Opinion research was conducted on behalf of Baker McKenzie in autumn 2017 amongst 537 companies with a UK turnover of £1 billion or more.
+Opinion research was conducted on behalf of Baker McKenzie in summer 2020 amongst 1,550 companies with turnover of USD1 billion or more.

-Participants were drawn from the following sectors: industrial and automotive, consumer goods, energy and infrastructure, financial services, healthcare and life sciences, and technology, media and telecoms (TMT).
+Participants were drawn from the following sectors: industrial and automotive; consumer goods; energy and infrastructure; financial institutions (FI); healthcare and life sciences (HLS); and technology, media and telecoms (TMT).

 The full research report can be found here.

-We asked participants about their approaches to compliance and surveyed the level of connectedness across four critical dimensions:
+We asked participants about their approaches to compliance and compliance technology and surveyed the level of connectedness across four critical dimensions:

-- Collaborative: Compliance is integrated with and understood by the rest of the organisation.
+- Collaborative: Compliance is integrated with and understood by the rest of the organization.

-- Agile: Complex regulation can be addressed quickly and effectively across the whole organisation and its supply chain.
+- Agile: Complex regulation can be addressed quickly and effectively across the whole organization and its supply chain.

 - Strategic: Compliance makes an impact beyond compliance operations: compliance and growth strategy are aligned.